 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of its securities, borrowings from lending institutions and sale of facilities that were not fully utilized.
 The Company believes it has access to adequate resources to meet its needs for normal operating costs, capital expenditures, mandatory debt redemptions and working capital for its existing business for at least twelve months from the date of this filing.
-These resources include current cash and cash equivalents, ModusLink's credit agreement with MidCap Financial Trust, IWCO's revolving credit facility, and cash, if any, provided by operating activities.
+These resources include current cash and cash equivalents, ModusLink's credit agreement with MidCap Financial Trust ("MidCap"), IWCO's revolving credit facility, and cash, if any, provided by operating activities.
 The Company's expectations regarding its ability to use its existing cash to continue funding its operations are based on assumptions that may prove to be inaccurate, and the Company may require capital resources sooner than currently expected.
 While the Company believes it will be able to access this additional liquidity based on existing information, the assumptions underlying this belief may also later prove to be inaccurate.

-As of January 31, 2020 and July 31, 2019, the Company had cash and cash equivalents of \$30.2 million and \$32.5 million, respectively.
-As of January 31, 2020, the Company had a working capital deficit of \$44.6 million, which includes accrued pricing liabilities and certain tax related liabilities which the Company believes will not require a cash outlay in the next twelve months.
-As of January 31, 2020, ModusLink had a readily available borrowing capacity under its revolving credit facility of \$6.8 million.
-As of January 31, 2020, IWCO Direct had a readily available borrowing capacity under its revolving facility of \$19.0 million.
+As of April 30, 2020 and July 31, 2019, the Company had cash and cash equivalents of \$90.2 million and \$32.5 million, respectively.
+As of April 30, 2020, the Company had a working capital deficit of \$40.2 million, which includes accrued pricing liabilities and certain tax related liabilities which the Company believes will not require a cash outlay in the next twelve months.
+As of April 30, 2020, ModusLink had a readily available borrowing capacity under its revolving credit facility of \$5.7 million.
+As of April 30, 2020, IWCO Direct had no available borrowing capacity under its revolving facility as it had fully borrowed the \$25.0 million under the facility as part of a comprehensive precautionary approach to increase the Company's cash position and maximize its financial flexibility in light of the current volatility in global markets resulting from the novel Coronavirus ("COVID-19") outbreak.
 The Company believes it will generate sufficient cash to meet its debt covenants under its credit facilities to which certain of its subsidiaries are a party and that it will be able to obtain cash through its current and future credit facilities, if needed.